hotNipi/node-red-contrib-ui-level/README.md

 The node's `Unit` will be displayed near the current value.
 Exact position of the unit depends on choosed layout.
 The unit can be any `string`, for example: `lbs psi F°` Set the unit to empty string if you don't need to display it.

-The min and max values are customizable within the configuration or you can change them on fly by sending new values with `msg.ui_control` property.
+The min and max values are customizable within the configuration or you can change them on fly by sending new values with `msg.control` property.

-The segments's values are also customizable within the configuration and with `msg.ui_control`
+The segments's values are also customizable within the configuration and with `msg.control`

 You can choose anmations to be `Soft`, `Reactive` or `Rocket` represending speed of animations (800ms, 300ms and 100ms).
 Animations can be turned `off` completely.
 Animation of value text is turned off by default.
 You can turn it on but be aware, text animation affects